Zara website homepage showing fashion model in luxurious architectural setting

 What are the insights I can gather?

-My biggest question was — Was this simply a user interface issue?
+My biggest question: was this simply a user interface issue?

-To reiterate, I ran a 9 question user survey consisting of 21 new and recurring Zara shoppers who have visited Zara's website within the past 3-4 months to see what the users have to say about their web experience.
-The scope of the interview was centered around consumers' online decision making, what they look for in an e-commerce website, and their experience with Zara in an effort to identify usability issues with the user interface design of the site.
+I ran a 9-question survey with 21 new and recurring Zara shoppers, all of whom had visited the site within the past 3-4 months.
+The interviews covered how they make buying decisions online, what they look for in an e-commerce site, and their experience with Zara, all in service of one goal: identify usability issues with the user interface design of the site.

-The short survey was synthesized through individual interviews while navigating the website on a desktop computer.
-Through organizing the data, it all came down to two main recurring themes:
+I ran the survey alongside the interviews while each participant navigated the site on a desktop.
+Once the data was organized, it came down to two main recurring themes:

 Efficiency of Use